meilisearch/heed/README.md

 cargo build
 ```

-However, if you already cloned it and forgot to initialize the submodules execute the follwing command:
+However, if you already cloned it and forgot to initialize the submodules, execute the following command:

 ```bash
 git submodule update --init